Lawrence-Chiappelli/Sudoku-Solver/README.md

 ## Custom Compilation

-1. `pip install pyinstaller` onto your machine.
+1. `pip install https://github.com/pyinstaller/pyinstaller/archive/develop.tar.gz` onto your machine.
 I strongly recommend consulting outside resources to absolutely ensure that you are doing this correctly.
 2. Change directories to the root of this repository.
 3. Run the following magic line: